horstjens/ThePythonGameBook/goblindice002.rst

   * necessary:

     * python3 is installed
-    * text editor can save python files ( like `goblindice001.py`)
-    * python3 interpreter can launch saved python file.

   * recommended:

     * python-friendly IDE like IDLE, Geany etc.
-    * ability to read and type (blind typing) using the 10 finger system, instead of copy and paste
-    * python shell to lookup commands
+    * python shell to lookup commands, like idle or ipython
-    * executing python with filename as parameter from the command line ``python3 goblindice001.py``

 source code
 -----------